 Welcome, reader.
 We’re glad you’re here.
-Maybe you’re a brand-new client, excited and mildly anxious to be working with a new shop.
-Maybe this is your first expedition into the Lemonly blog, and you’re still trying to figure out what exactly we do.
-Maybe you’re starting your own lemon orchard and some wayward Googling led you to us.
+Maybe you’re a brand-new client, excited and mildly anxious to be working with a new agency.
+Maybe this is your first expedition into the Lemonly blog, and you’re still trying to figure out exactly what we do.
+Maybe you’re starting a lemon orchard and some wayward Googling led you to us.
 Regardless, get ready for a crash course in one of our favorite topics — the Lemonly process.

-We love turning your lemons into lemonade.
-(It’s a metaphor, orchard person.)
-To make sure our clients get the ultimate Lemonly treatment from start to final files, we have an iterative process designed for maximum satisfaction and exceptional efficiency.
+We love turning your lemons into lemonade (it’s a metaphor, orchard person).
+To make sure our clients get the ultimate Lemonly treatment from our first call to final files, we have a tried-and-true process designed for maximum satisfaction and exceptional efficiency.

 We love it; you love it.
 It goes a little something like this:

-We ask you about your audience, the purpose of your project, the key points you need to hit, how you plan to share the finished project, inspiration or examples of visual content you like, your brand guidelines, and more in your words.
-Depending on your project, these may require a few different people on your end to answer them all.
+We ask you about your audience, the purpose of your project, the key points you need to hit, how you plan to share the finished project, inspiration or examples of visual content you like, your brand guidelines, and more.
+Depending on your project, these may require input from a few different people on your end to answer them all.

-Next, your sales contact introduces you to your dedicated account executive — your main point of contact from here on out — and we’ll schedule a kickoff call scheduled.
-Behind the scenes, your PM selects members of our creative crew to work on your project.
+Next, your sales contact introduces you to your dedicated account executive — your main point of contact from here on out — and we’ll schedule a kickoff call via Zoom.
+Behind the scenes, your account exec selects members of our creative crew to work on your project.

 Then comes kickoff time.
-You get your team in a huddle, we get ours, and we get on a call to go through a couple of things: introductions, project overview, a two-way Q&A to make sure both teams are on the same page per your answers to the Ingredients questions, and some explanations of our process and timeline.
+You get your team in a huddle, we get ours, and we all hop on a video call to go through a few things: introductions, project overview, a two-way Q&A, and some explanations of our process and project timeline.
 Everybody good?
 Ready, break!

 Like a strategic sponge, your Lemonly copywriter absorbs the various background information, key points, and resources you oh-so-kindly shared in your Ingredients answers.
 We then provide you with a draft of your project’s copy (the written content for your infographic, video, etc.).
 You pass it around to the relevant stakeholders on your end, agree on feedback, and hand it back to us to make edits, if applicable.

-If you already have a draft of your infographic copy, our copywriter will give it a quick once-over, maybe reformat a few things to make life easier on our designer, make sure that’s cool with you, and off it goes to the next phase.
+If you already have a copy draft put together, one of our copywriters will give it a quick once-over, maybe reformat a few things to make life easier on our designer, make sure that’s cool with you, and off it goes to the next phase.

-It’s important to make sure copy is nailed down (or at least 90% nailed down) before we move on to the wireframe and moodboard phase.
-It helps keep your project on schedule and prevents rework.
-And reviewing copy is just as exciting as checking out the first design draft, right?!*
+It’s important to make sure copy is nailed down before we move on to the wireframe and moodboard phase.
+Finalizing copy in this phase helps keep your project on schedule and prevents rework later on.
+Plus, reviewing a copy doc is just as exciting as checking out the first design draft, right!?

 Wireframe + Moodboard

 The wireframe is essentially a blueprint (er, grayprint?) of a project’s layout.
-It shows how your designer plans to place the written content created in the copy phase and includes descriptions of planned illustrations.
-We’ll primarily make sure you dig text hierarchy and prioritization.
+It shows how your designer plans to place the written content created in the copy phase, and it includes descriptions of planned illustrations.
+In this phase, we’ll make sure you dig the text hierarchy and layout.
 Don’t look for color, graphics, or icons in the wireframe.
 You shall find none.

 You will find stuff like color, graphics, and icons in the moodboard.
-This collage-style piece shows you what kind of colors, fonts, and illustration styles we think will fit your infographic.
-If you have brand guidelines, those will be present in the moodboard for sure.
+This collage-style piece shows you the color palette, fonts, and illustration styles we’re planning for your project.
+If you have brand guidelines, you’ll see them reflected in the moodboard.

-Still a little confused?
+Still have questions?
 Fear not.
-Your designer and PM will get on a call with you to walk through the wireframe and moodboard to make sure you understand what you’re seeing and why the designer made the choices they did.
+Your Lemonly designer and account exec will get on a call with you to walk through the wireframe and moodboard to make sure you understand what you’re seeing and why the designer made the choices they did.

 After the wireframe and moodboard are approved…

-Ta-da!!
-We bring together the approved copy and layout from the wireframe with the creative elements from the moodboard and give you a fully designed, bespoke infographic.
+Ta-da!
+We bring together the approved copy and layout from the wireframe with the creative elements from the moodboard in the design phase to create a fully designed, bespoke infographic.
 Isn’t it lovely?
 (For video projects, you’ll see design storyboards in this phase.)

-As with the other phases, you’ll have a round or two of edits to be sure it’s absolutely perfect.
+As with the other phases, you’ll have up to two rounds of edits to make sure your design is everything you dreamed of.

-Remember to reach out with any questions about the best ways to host and share your final infographic.
-And, of course, reach out when you’re ready to start talking about the next story you want to tell with us!
+And of course, let us know when you’re ready to start talking about the next story you want to tell with sweet visuals.